Twilight (Meyer novel)

 Twilight (stylized as twilight) is a 2005 young adult vampire-romance novel by author Stephenie Meyer.
 It is the first book in the Twilight series, and introduces seventeen-year-old Isabella "Bella" Swan, who moves from Phoenix, Arizona, to Forks, Washington.
 She is endangered after falling in love with Edward Cullen, a 103-year-old vampire frozen in his 17-year-old body.
 Additional novels in the series are New Moon, Eclipse, and Breaking Dawn.

-Twilight received lukewarm reviews.
-Some praised the novel's tone and its portrayal of common teenage emotions such as alienation and rebellion.
-Others criticized Meyer's prose and argued the story was lacking in character development.
-It reached number five on the New York Times bestseller list within a month of its release and eventually reached first place.
-The novel was named one of Publishers Weekly's Best Children's Books of 2005.
+Twilight reached number five on the New York Times bestseller list within a month of its release and eventually reached first place.
+The novel was named one of Publishers Weekly's Best Children's Books of 2005.The book was the biggest-selling of 2008; in 2009, it was the second-biggest selling, losing only to its sequel New Moon.

+As of 2008, Twilight had been translated into 37 different languages.

 The film adaptation, released in 2008, was a commercial success, grossing more than $392 million worldwide and making an additional $157 million in North American DVD sales as of July 2009.
-The book was the biggest-selling of 2008; in 2009, it was the second-biggest selling, losing only to its sequel New Moon.

-As of 2008, Twilight had been translated into 37 different languages.

-In October 2015, Stephenie Meyer announced a new gender-swapped version of the novel, entitled Life and Death: Twilight Reimagined, with characters Beau and Edythe, in honor of the 10th anniversary of The Twilight Saga.
-In 2020, Meyer released Midnight Sun, a retelling of the story of Twilight from the perspective of Edward Cullen.